Biography and background

 During the fall of 2012 and again in 2013, I was selected as one of the 25 most influential people in space by the Editors of TIME magazine.

 My first book, Breakthrough!
-100 Astronomical Images that Changed the World will be published in November 2015.
+100 Astronomical Images that Changed the World was published in November 2015.
 Co-authored with noted astrophotographer Dr. Robert Gendler, the book explores the history of astrophotography through the lens of 100 ground breaking images that altered humanity’s perception of its place in the universe.

 My hope is that my skills as an imager will one day match the optical acuity of my instruments.
 With each new subject, I continue to learn and explore.